-People often compare business partnerships to marriages.
+People often compare a business partner to a wife.
 They are both life-altering relationships, they both require financial and emotional investment and both involve money.

-But as it turns out, maintaining a business relationship is far more difficult than a marriage.
+But as it turns out, maintaining a business partner is far more difficult than marriage.

 Needless to say, if you’re a first-time entrepreneur, you have to be careful when picking a partner.

 Here are a few things you need to consider before choosing the right person:

 When you’re starting a business, you only want to work with highly-skilled people.
 And as the senior director at Amazon, Rakesh Agrawal points out, while startups are filled with talented people, talent usually “comes with blinders.”

 In most cases, the biggest blinder is concentrating on a single skill set and losing sight of the larger picture.
 For instance, in Silicon Valley, most people are enamored with tech for the sake of tech.